in America. They sanctioned groups of riders from the same area that rode together as clubs. Some wore complete

 "hangaround" is someone who is eligible for membership and has been invited to attend club events and runs, but

-of the members, he is allowed to have the top rocker and the "center patch" or club insignia.
-His colors are then
+the members, he is allowed to have the top rocker and the "center patch" or club insignia.
+His colors are then complete

 The traditional, or "old school," three-piece patch MC is one that adheres to established protocols, traditions and a

 code of conduct.
 Motorcycle clubs differ from riding clubs or other types of motorcycle organizations as they traditionally